jsseidel/draftman2/Draftman2 Tutorial/keeper/projectstructure-20191204_145426.md

         title: 'My Sub File 1'
         id: '20191204_102120'
         compile: True
+  - type: 'file'
+    title: 'My File 1'
+    id: '20191204_102120'
+    compile: True
+     contents:
+      - type: 'file'
+        title: 'My Sub File 2'
+        id: '20191204_102125'
+        compile: True
 ```

 Project preferences are stored at the top and the directories and files are stored on the bottom.
-That's about it.